vepiteski/SolverComparator.jl/README.md

 - test script to validate that both models are equivalent

 src/tests contains several script helpful to compare solvers from any source.
 They should serve as examples.
-- test_ext_solvers: tests the provided wrappers to external solvers on the rosenbrock test function
 - CUTEstUnc.list: list of unconstrained models in CUTEst
 - testcompare: test the comparison tools.
 - testgeneric:  template to test several solvers on several models (MPB, CUTEst, Ampl)